e2eSolutionArchitect/academy/training/aws/aws-architect-masterclass.md

 ***[Click here](https://e2esolutionarchitect.eventbrite.com)*** for list of upcoming trainings.

-## Program name: Azure Bootcamp for IT Professionals and IT Graduates
+## AWS Architect Professional Master Class for IT Professionals and IT Graduates

 ----------------------------
 ### About this training program